galenreed/C13PhantomSNRProtocol/README.md

  	- cv5 = 16 (X resolution)
  	- cv6 = 16 (Y resolution).
 This should give 2cm voxels on a side
 * set NEX = 2
 * Save, download, note the center frequency remains the same, and set the TG to TGnull - 60 (for a 90 degree pulse), and then ia_rf1 = 8192 (for a 22.5 degree pulse)

+For the script to run correctly, be sure to
+- center the FOV on the phantom
+- center the frequency at the center of the DMS peak quartet.

 ###  Processing